andrewvenson/repoReadmeGen/README.md

-# RepoReadmeGenerator
+# TestRepo

-This command line interface allows you to generate a readme & create a repo at the same time to push readme to
+This is a test repo description

 ## Table of Contents